 Additionally, if your project creates a product or service that reaches an end-user beyond your key stakeholders and/or customer, you’ll want to make sure the stated deliverables align with the customer’s buyer persona created long before the project ever landed on your desk.
 Ignoring what’s happened before the project officially began could be detrimental to its success.

 Defining the timeline should be a straightforward process.
-With your team, plan out how long the project is expected to last and list the milestones on a calendar to create the timeline.
+With your team, plan out how long the project is expected to last and list the milestones on a calendar to create the timeline or use a timeline maker.

 5. Create the First Draft of Your Roadmap